CARA-ch/emed-service-guide/docs/transactions/iti41.md

 # ITI-41

+DocumentEntry metadata are described in [documents](documents.md).
+Additional constraints are described here.

 ## Publishing a CH-EMED-EPR document

 When publishing a CH-EMED-EPR documents, all references (from the key elements) shall be known to the eMedication service.